cs107-theteapeople/cs107-FinalProject/docs/milestone2.md

 Once you have cloned the code, navigate to the root directory of the repository.
 In the above example, this would be `cs107-FinalProject`.

-The only requirement for our project is numpy.
+The only library requirement for our project is numpy.
 This can be installed with pip using the supplied requirements.txt file with the following command.

 `pip install -r requirements.txt`